 Now that they’ve decided to terminate their RewardU toolbar, the affiliate industry is looking forward to the new partnership opportunities that will likely arise – especially with networks and advertisers’ who have a “no software” policy.

-If your brand would be interested in partnering or re-partnering with Upromise, please reach out to our affiliate team for more information.
+Questions?
+Please reach out to our team for more information.